-Pandemic-accelerated trends in consumer behaviour have the potential to transform various aspects of the health care system.
-How can organisations meet consumers’ changing needs and move towards the future of health?
+Pandemic-accelerated trends in consumer behavior have the potential to transform various aspects of the health care system.
+How can organizations meet consumers’ changing needs and move toward the future of health?

 Findings show that:

-During this time of great uncertainty for consumers, health care organisations should recommit themselves to understanding consumers and creating a multifaceted strategy that speaks to where consumers are right now.
+During this time of great uncertainty for consumers, health care organizations should recommit themselves to understanding consumers and creating a multifaceted strategy that speaks to where consumers are right now.

-In our vision for the future we see a more activated consumer whose attitudes and behaviour demonstrate agency.
+In our vision for the future we see a more activated consumer whose attitudes and behavior demonstrate agency.
 We measured and explored several aspects of consumer agency in health care:

 In early 2020, 51% of consumers said they were very or extremely likely to tell their doctors when they disagree with them (figure 1).
 More than half of seniors and boomers are likely to be vocal about their disagreement vs half/less than half of younger generations—63% of seniors and 57% of boomers vs 50% of Gen X and 46% of millennials and Gen Z).

 In 2020, 42% of US consumers said they used tools to measure fitness and track health-improvement goals.
 Though this has stayed the same since 2018, it’s a significant jump from just 17% in 2013.